-This table shows the different types of cost categories and their meaning Cash and Futures One-off entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
+This table sh This table shows the different types of cost categories and their meaning Cash and Futures One-off entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
 Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Cash only Ongoing costs Daily holding cost is neighbors the longer you hold a position, the more Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread commissions and other account fees with other persons including a distributor that may have introduced you.
-Futures Only Other Costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to half the applicable spread to ope and close a trade.
+Cash only Ongoing costs Paily holding cost fee A fee is charged to your account for every night that your position is held.
+This means the longer you hold a position, the more it will cost.
+Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions and other account fees with other persons including a distributor, that may have introduced you.
+Futures Only Other costs Rollover costs We charge you to roll over a futures contract into the next month, or quarter, equal to half the applicable spread to open and close a trade.
+Equities Only Other costs Commission charge We charge you a small fee each time you open and close a SB on an equity.